Oskar Lindblom

-Oskar Lindblom (born 15 August 1996) is a Swedish professional ice hockey forward for Brynäs IF of the Swedish Hockey League (SHL).
+Oskar Lindblom (born 15 August 1996) is a Swedish professional ice hockey player who is a left winger for Brynäs IF of the Swedish Hockey League (SHL).
 He formerly played with the Philadelphia Flyers and San Jose Sharks of the National Hockey League (NHL).

 Early life

 Lindblom was born on 15 August 1996 in Gävle, Sweden.
 One of his childhood idols was Washington Capitals player Nicklas Bäckström, also from Gävle.
 Lindblom's father Johan played for several Swedish hockey teams.
 Lindblom and his two brothers, Marcus and Linus, began playing hockey at a young age, helped by their father.

 All three brothers began playing hockey in the Brynäs IF junior ice hockey system.
 He was named as captain for the Brynäs under-16 team in the 2011–12 season, but was promoted to the under-18 team after scoring 18 points in nine games.
 He made two appearances at the TV-pucken tournament, playing for Gästrikland in 2011 and 2012.
 In his first year, Lindblom was second on the team in goals (four) and points (seven).
 The next year, as alternate captain, he scored 20 points in eight games, the second-highest of anyone in the tournament.
 Going into the draft, Lindblom had 13 goals and 33 points in 43 games with Brynäs in the J20 SuperElit, the highest level of junior play in Sweden.